Mubassim-Khan/iNotebook/README.md

 ```bash
 git clone https://github.com/Mubassim-Khan/iNotebook-Backend.git
 ```
+2. Create a .env file in your project root directory

+3. Initialize 3 env variables, named as:
+- MONGODB_USERNAME - Your MongoDB Atlas username.
+- MONGODB_PASSWORD - Your MongoDB Atlas password.
+- JWT_SECRET_SIGN - Your custom JWT Secret Signature.
+(Use combination of both Upper & Lowercase alphabets, numbers & symbols).
+- REACT_APP_HOST_URL - Your Host server URL (where your backend is running).

-2. Run this command in terminal:
+4. Run this command in terminal:
 ```bash
 nodemon index.js
 ```

-3. Open [http://localhost:8000](http://localhost:8000) to view it in your browser.
+5. Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 ## Getting Started (Complete App)